tsami663/06.07.25/README.md

 Hi Shyrel! :)

-Scsn the QR be :)
+Scan the QR be :)